rzeszut/simple-scheme/README.md

 Prerequisites
 -------------

-You need to have cabal installed:
+You need to have cabal (and some libraries: parsec and mtl) installed:

-    sudo apt-get install cabal
+    sudo apt-get install cabal-install
+    cabal update
+    cabal install mtl parsec

 Warning!
 GHC is in conflict with binutils-gold, don't install it, or you will get an error like that: